MicrosoftDocs/dynamics365smb-docs/business-central/payables-how-suggest-vendor-payments.md

 Also, if the calculated posting date is in the past, then the posting date is moved up to the work date and a warning displays.

 You can also manually create payment lines using the due date to calculate the posting date.
 After you apply vendor ledger entries, you can use the **Calculate Posting Date** action to update the posting date on the journal line with the due date of the related purchase invoice.
-To learn more about this manual process, see [Apply Purchase Transactions Manually](payables-how-apply-purchase-transactions-manually.md).
+To learn more about this manual process, go to [Apply Purchase Transactions Manually](payables-how-apply-purchase-transactions-manually.md).

 > [!NOTE]
 > If the purchase invoice is overdue, the posting date is set to the work date and the font on the line changes to red.